TakeprofitTechnology/ReleaseNotes/Deposit bonus for Tradelocker.md

 ## Version 2025.12.19.710 (19 December, 2025)
 ### Features
-* The app removes the bonus if equity is less than credit.
+* The app removes the bonus if equity is less than bonus amount.
 ### Changes
 * Tooltips are removed from the GUI.
 * The parameter "ApiRateLimitPer10Sec" is added to the application.